hanzoai/backendPB/README.md

 ## Security

-If you discover a security vulnerability within PocketBase, please send an e-mail to **support at hanzo.ai**.
+If you discover a security vulnerability within HanzoBase, please send an e-mail to **support at hanzo.ai**.

 All reports will be promptly addressed and you'll be credited in the fix release notes.

 ## Contributing

-PocketBase is free and open source project licensed under the [MIT License](LICENSE.md).
+HanzoBase is free and open source project licensed under the [MIT License](LICENSE.md).
 You are free to do whatever you want with it, even offering it as a paid service.

 You could help continuing its development by: